MarkLorenzetti/risiko-starting-map/README.md

 # risiko-starting-map
-This is the a Risiko game basic configuration for browser
+This is a Risiko game basic configuration for browser